rrainn/PlaceCompile/README.md

 Although the output data mostly conforms to the [GeoJSON](https://geojson.org) standard, in the event that coordinates can not be found for a given spider, the `geometry` object will be `null`.

-For each feature all `properties` tags will conform to [OpenStreetMap](https://www.openstreetmap.org)'s tagging system.
+Most feature `properties` tags will conform to [OpenStreetMap](https://www.openstreetmap.org)'s tagging system.

 ## Generate Data